getAlby/mcp/README.md

 You can set the following environment variable: `MODE=HTTP` which will enable Streamable HTTP (`http://localhost:3000/mcp`) and SSE (`http://localhost:3000/sse` Note: SSE is deprecated).

-HTTP requires bearer authorization, where the token is a wallet's NWC connection secret. (header example: `Authorization: Bearer nostr+walletconnect://...` )
+HTTP requires bearer authorization, where the token is a wallet's NWC connection secret.
+See the authentication section further above in the README.

 ## From Source